 Simulate interview scenarios, practice your responses to common questions and receive feedback to improve your answers.

 Using prompts is the primary way to interact with ChatGPT.
 A prompt is a piece of text that you provide ChatGPT to request specific information or start a conversation.
-Use the following prompts in the “Send a message” field to gain career insights:
+Use AI Prompt Tips.
+Use the following example prompts in the “Send a message” field to gain career insights:

 AI-generated content is intended to be informative and helpful; however, it should not be considered as professional advice or a substitute for consulting with qualified experts in career services.
 We encourage users to independently verify and cross-reference the information provided by the AI model with other reliable sources before making any decisions or taking any actions based on the content.
 The AI-generated content should be used as a draft for written documents and a starting point for career research and exploration, but it is essential to exercise critical thinking and judgment when editing, interpreting and applying the information for your own career or job search needs.